-The College of Health Professions (CHP) at Wichita State University is recognized for excellence in its health professions programs, its applied learning and community engagement activities, its strong community and healthcare industry partnerships; and as a primary supplier of a ready workforce in a variety of health care disciplines.
-Located in the City of Wichita, with a metropolitan population of over 400,000 (the largest business, industrial, and cultural center in the state), Wichita State University (enrollment of 15,000 students) is one of six state-supported universities in Kansas and is distinguished by its urban mission and non-traditional student body.
+The College of Health Professions (CHP) at Wichita State University is recognized for its excellence in health professions programs, applied learning, community outreach, strong healthcare industry partnerships; and as a primary supplier of a ready workforce in a variety of health care disciplines.
+Located in the city of Wichita, with a metropolitan population of over 400,000 (the largest business, industrial, and cultural center in the state), Wichita State (enrollment of 15,000 students) is one of six state-supported universities in Kansas and is distinguished by its urban mission and focus on research.

 The mission of the College of Health Professions is to improve the health of the community by engaging students, faculty, staff, and the larger community in the preparation of healthcare leaders, scholars, and professionals.
 We create an innovative learning environment embracing:

 - Adaptive leadership